trychlos/pwix-accounts-manager/README.md

     }
 ```

-As it also makes the collection timestampable, following fields are also added and maintained:
+As it also makes the collection timestampable, following fields are added and maintained too:

 ```js
     createdAt